taisiiacoder/technical-writing-portfolio/glossary/API-glossary.md

 ### clone

-clone is the command user uses to copy a repository to link it to the original.
+Clone is the command user calls to copy a repository.
 The first step in working with any repository is to clone the repo locally.
 Git is a distributed version control system, so everyone who works on it has a local copy (clone) on their machines.
 The central repository is called the source.
 Each user can pull updates from the source and push updates to the source.
 See [git-clone](https://git-scm.com/docs/git-clone).

 ### commit

-commit is a snapshot of your changes in a repo.
+Commit is a snapshot of your changes in a repo.
 Git saves the commit as a snapshot in time that you can revisit later if needed.
 You commit your changes before pulling from the origin, or before merging your branch with another branch.
 See [git commit](https://git-scm.com/docs/git-commit).

 ### CRUD